crolang-p2p/examples-java-crolang-p2p-node-jvm/src/main/java/examples/ex_4/README.md

 Alice initiates non-blocking connections to both Bob and Carol in parallel.
 Each connection's result is handled independently via callbacks.
 This is useful for scalable or event-driven applications where you want to manage multiple connections concurrently.

 ## Running the examples
-### Requirements
-- **Java 11 or higher**: Make sure the command `java -version` returns at least version 11.
-  **Note:** If you are using linux on an aarch32 or aarch64 architecture, please do not use java 21, as it is not supported by the JVM implementation used by this library.
-Use any other version of Java 11+ instead.
-- **Crolang Broker running**: Start the CrolangP2P Broker using one of the methods defined in the [project's general README](../../../../../README.md).

-### Execution steps

 1. **Start Bob and Carol**
     - In two separate terminals, from the root of the example project, run:
       ```sh